Wedding Planning For The Groom: The No-Stress Guide to Nailing Your Role!

 Consider also what kind of ring would work better for you: metal type (gold, silver), size, shape of stones (round/oval), and setting of diamond(s).

-Come up with your wedding budget and create a list of desired features for both groom & bride wedding bands to ensure you don’t regret not getting it right on this one!
+Come up with your wedding budget and create a list of desired features for both groom & bride wedding bands to ensure you don’t regret not getting it right!

 Finalize your wedding menu with the caterer

 Most venues and caterers offer a complimentary wedding tasting for you.
-Check with them on a date for the tasting and submit your tasting selections on time.
+Check with them on a tasting date and submit your selections on time.

 Finalize the appetizers, entrees & desserts that you’d like to offer you our wedding menu and consider dietary restrictions for some guests such as vegan or vegetarian alternatives, gluten-free options, and specific allergies that some guests will let you know they may have.

-Check if you require any kids meals and vendor meals (i.e., for the band, DJ, photographer, videographer).
+Check if you require any kids and vendor meals (e.g., for the band, DJ, photographer, and videographer).

 Obtain a marriage license